Skip to main content

 Namba is popular among young people, but it seems impossible to find street-based workers in Dotonbori or Shinsaibashi.
 However, it's said that streetwalkers can be found near the capsule hotels close to the Bic Camera in Nipponbashi, especially in the back alleys.

-The going rate is around 15,000 yen for 60 minutes.
 It doesn't seem like they operate in groups, so whether you can meet one might be a matter of timing.

 Juso feels like a more suspicious version of Kyobashi.
 While I thought there would be many street-based workers around the love hotels by the Yodo River, it seems there are more older women trying to attract customers ("ponbiki" or touts) than actual street-based workers .